 How strict are the gate security on Ketamine / NOS / MDMA / LSD / Weed…

 Security at Boomtown is some of the strictest on the UK festival circuit when it comes to searches for controlled substances.
 I wish I didn’t have to say that, but you asked how strict it is, and that’s the truth.
-Police drug dogs, bag & pocket searches, pat downs, and even wallet and sock checking, are all in various operation at the main gates.
+Sniffer dogs, bag & pocket searches, pat downs, and even wallet and sock checking, are all in operation at the main gates.

 Thousands of people will try and smuggle drugs into the festival anyway.
 And many of them will succeed.
 But if found in your possession at the gates, this years policy is to have you immediately evicted from the site with no refund.
 If you are really unlucky you may also be handed over to the police.
 It’s a big risk you are going to have to take on arrival day.

 It sounds harsh, but it’s a fair warning of a possible outcome.
 No matter what you do, how well prepared you think you are, or how little you have on you.
 There is always that chance that you just get unlucky.
-Another statistic on the confiscation and eviction figures.
 You need to know that it’s a risk.
 And I don’t want this to be the outcome for anyone’s weekend!

 Future of the festival

 Please also consider that the future of the festival depends on ensuring the safety of ticket holders, particularly those using drugs.
-After several deaths attributed to drug use at Boomtown over the years, the future of the festival is seriously in jeopardy if things don’t improve.
+After several deaths attributed to drug use at Boomtown in the past, the future of the festival once looked seriously in jeopardy.

-Boomtown want you to have fun.
-But with the police and local authorities giving them a hard time in recent years, Boomtown have to make some compromises in order to not be shut down.
-If everyone uses their drugs safely and discretely, Boomtown will be able to operate for many more amazing years.
+Boomtown want you to have a good time.
+But with the police and local authorities giving them a hard time, Boomtown has to follow UK drug laws in order to not be shut down.
+If everyone uses their drugs safely and discretely, Boomtown will be able to operate for many more incredible years.

-If you insist on bringing drugs, please stay safe.
+If you bring drugs, please stay safe.
 Bring only a sensible personal amount, keep it discrete, and stay within your limits.
 Don’t try anything for the first time at Boomtown, it’s an intense environment if you’re inexperienced with a substance.
 The Loop provide free drug testing on site if you want to check what’s really in the baggie.

 No one wants to hear the sad news of another tragic death in the aftermath of this years festival.
 Please look after each other, and yourselves as well.

-Yada yada, so what is the best method for smuggling in my goodies then?
+Yada yada, so what is the best method for smuggling in my stuff in then?

 If you need to ask this question you are doing it wrong.
 Festival security teams are well aware of all the latest tricks being posted online.
 The best way is to use your imagination and think of your own unique hiding places.